Demo Account Guide Demo Account Guide

 HOME / BUY SELL RATIO

 The buy and sell ratio below shows the strength of buy and sell in forex pairs based on trading positions opened at several international brokers.
 The Buy and Sell ratio is usually used by forex traders in sentiment analysis to measure how much a forex pair tends to strengthen or weaken.
-This is one of the popular tools to complement other forex analysis.
+The green color indicates buyers' percentage while the red color substitutes for sellers' percentage.
+A dominating green color typically indicates a bullish condition where the price tends to strengthen and vice versa.

 Pair Buy/Sell Ratio